Infineon/mtb-example-ota-https/README.md

     ![](images/reverting_to_good_image.png)

-**Note:** After completing the last step, the device will be running the v1.1.0 good image and the server will still have the v1.2.0 bad image.
+> **Note:** After completing the last step, the device will be running the v1.1.0 good image and the server will still have the v1.2.0 bad image.
 Because the version of the image on the server is greater than the version of the image on the device, the device will re-download the v1.2.0 bad image.
 This causes an infinite upgrade and reverts the cycle.
 To avoid this scenario, stop the HTTP/HTTPS server after you test the code example.
 In a production environment, the application is responsible for blacklisting bad image versions and avoiding upgrading to them in the future.

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<OtaHttps> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

-**Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
+> **Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
 This means that some code executes twice – once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
 See [KBA231071](https://community.infineon.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and implementation